kepler16/gx.cljc/docs/docs/01-intro.md

 ## Usage

 To start using GX you need two things:
-- Graph configuration (**config**) - contains signal definitions
+- **Graph** - where nodes of our particular graph are defined
-- The graph itself - contains nodes of our state machine
+- **Graph Context** - where signals, normalisation hints and other config is defined

 ### Graph Configuration

 **Config** is a simple map with **signals**.
 Here we define two signals `:my/start` and `:my/stop`: